justinfn06/CS4212_ComputerGraphicsCode/README.md

 # Running code
 To run the unit tests, do the following:
-1. cmake --preset=default
-2. cd buildVCPkg
+1. cd buildVCPkg
+2. cmake --preset=default ..
 3. cmake --build .
 4. ctest

+To see the image, do the following:
+1. cd buildVCPkg
+2. cmake --preset=default ..
+3. cmake --build .
+4. .\src\Debug\mainCode.exe
+5. Output image is named "rendered_scene.png" in "buildVCPkg"

 # OLD README